BS 5839-1 Fundamentals Qualification

 What is it?

 The qualification is made up of 2 training units and an exam.
 Each unit is 2 days long.
-So that’s 4 days training and 1 exam needed to gain an industry-recognised Level 3 Qualification.
+So that’s 4 days training and 1 open book exam needed to gain an industry-recognised Level 3 Qualification.

 You will receive a certificate of attendance after completing Unit 1.
 At the end of Unit 2, you will sit an open-book level 3 exam.